Stanley Kowalski: In the play

 Stanley's life becomes more complicated when Stella's sister Blanche shows up at their door for a seemingly indefinite "visit".
 He resents the genteel Blanche, who derides him as an "ape", and calls him a "Polack".
 She flirts with him but attempts behind his back to get Stella to leave the marriage, intensifying his resentment.
-She poses a threat, in his mind to both his regimented but hedonistic lifestyle and his marriage and concomitant control of his wife.
+She poses a threat; in his mind to both his regimented, hedonistic lifestyle and his marriage and concomitant control of his wife.
 He determines to eliminate this perceived threat and take his revenge.